jduff/Pins/README.md

 - When you call `pin` on a `View` we set `translatesAutoresizingMaskIntoConstraints` to `false` so you don't need to.
 - On the `NSLayoutConstraint` that is created we also set `isActive` to `true` so it's already activated for you.
 - We return any `NSLayoutConstraint` objects that are created when you call `pin` so that you can reference them later or do anything else you might need.
+- For simplicity, the padding value will be appropriately negated when applied to right/trailing/bottom edges.
+If you wish to push views further to the right, use a negative padding value.

 ## License